-- Lead-in 14 4 404 Listen to the first part of a talk by a successful entrepreneur.
-What is the main purpose of this part of his talk? - a to give his audience advice - b to explain the background to his business - c to convince his audience to invest in a new project - B Listen again and complete the summary.
+- Lead-in 14 4 604 Listen to the first part of a talk by a successful entrepreneur.
+What is the main purpose of this part of his talk? - a to give his audience advice - b to explain the background to his business - c to convince his audience to invest in a new project - Listen again and complete the summary.
 Use one to three words in each gap. ignore the underlined words.

-George Johnson, founder of GIW oodToys, explains how he began his business t he was working as a(n) 1 in.
-However, these toys were so p them at 1 , where they always sold o out.
-His was t uge: parents and became intereste id, he realised he had to expand ( even further and find .
-The initial expressed interes m =and remortgag st in 2for 50,000 un ilts.
-As a result , he realised he had a potentially With the departn usiness but, in order to fulfil the o nent store order, he started ! to various backers banks, crowdfunding Finally , he was forturience to the business. inate enough to find one wh o brought both the
+George Johnson, founder of GJW oodToys, explains how he began his business

+He mentions that he was working as a(n) 1. his young children.
+However, these toys we them at 1, where they always children who loved the toys.
+Originally he s s sold out.
+His 4w vas huge : parents and became interested, he realised he had to e pand even further and find .
+The initial funding came from 4 and rea expressed interest in 2 for 50 way successful business but, in order to full With the department store order, he starter schemes and Finally, he was money and experience to the business.